-It's a question asked more frequently than ever, as CBD oil formulas are popping up in spas, major retailers, online shops, and major pharmacies across the country.
+If you consume CBD oil or other CBD products, do you run the risk of ingesting THC?
+It's a question asked more frequently than ever since CBD is popping up in spas, large retailers, coffee houses, online shops, and major pharmacies across the country.

 If you're open to trying cannabis products that are high in CBD and low in THC, you may be interested to know that CBD has the potential to mitigate the intoxicating and potentially adverse effects of THC, while THC may contribute to or enhance the therapeutic effects of CBD.
 THC and CBD elicit responses from the human body by binding to cannabinoid receptors.